-The best practice to set environment variables (UFS_SCRATCH and UFS_INPUT) and source the NCEPLIBS provided shell script (setenv_nceplibs.sh|.csh) is to put them into the .bashrc (Bash shell) or .tcshrc (Tcsh shell) files.
-These files are executed when a user opens a new shell or logs in to the server (including compute nodes) so that their environment is set correctly.
+The best practice is to set environment variables (UFS_SCRATCH, UFS_INPUT, UFS_DRIVER, CIME_MODEL, and PROJECT) in the user's environment.
+Some systems (in particular Stampede2) require to to export them in the .bashrc (Bash shell) or .tcshrc (Tcsh shell) files for the batch jobs to function.
+These environment variables are then set automatically when a user opens a new shell or logs in to the server (including compute nodes).
+In platforms that are not preconfigured, the NCEPLIBS-provided shell script (setenv_nceplibs.sh|.csh) must be sourced in the same way.